theimowski/SuaveMusicStoreTutorial/en/using_postgres.md

 xbuild
 ```

+Run the `build.sh` script.
+If there are any compile time errors, it's probably due to name conflicts - follow compile errors to troubleshoot.
-Run the `build.sh` script and then fire up the application:
+Now fire up the application:

 ```bash
 $ mono bin/Debug/SuaveMusicStore.exe